Why Quantitative Structuring?: Appendix: FAQs and discussions

 \subsection{Why so much focus on investments?}

 Let us ask ourselves a more fundamental question: Why do we have customers?
 People come to us with different stories but all of them point to three fundamental reasons: investment, raising capital and hedging.
-On top of these we must remember requirements from wider society, which are often summarized as providing efficient allocation of resources wherever they are needed.\\
+On top of these we must remember requirements from wider society, which can be summarized as providing efficient allocation of resources wherever needed.

 Thinking through the above reasons and requirements, we see that investment products are taking a lead role.
 Indeed, investment and raising capital are really two sides of the same coin: a customer who is trying to raise capital is looking for investors and must therefore present them with an investable opportunity.